 After interviews, validating candidate qualifications through reference checks, background screening, and skills testing ensures the information provided is accurate and reliable.
 This step is often overlooked or rushed, but it is critical for risk reduction.

 Reference checks should be structured and focused on verifying competencies and behavioral patterns relevant to the role, not just dates of employment.
-Background checks must comply with legal requirements and organizational policies, including Texas-specific regulations where applicable.
-Skills assessments or work samples provide objective data points that complement interview impressions, particularly for technical or specialized roles.
+Background checks must comply with legal requirements and organizational policies.
+Skills assessments or work samples provide objective data points that complement interview impressions, particularly for technical, supervisory, or specialized roles.

 Make the Offer and Onboard Strategically